 In his commentary to Asanga’s Differentiating the Middle from the Extremes (Skt.
 Madhyantavibhaga), Sthiramati explains that as an aid for maintaining mindfulness, we need to remind ourselves from time to time of our object of focus.
 This means mentally saying a keyword so that we keep the hold of our mindfulness strong.
 This is in accord with Vasubandhu’s assertion that mindfulness entails making note of its object.
 Tsongkhapa elaborates on this point: “If you refute this, saying that this is discursive thinking and so don’t verbally remind yourself, it will be very difficult to develop strong mindfulness and alertness.”

-Alertness (Tib. shes-bzhin, Skt. samprajanya) is the mental factor that monitors and checks the condition of mindfulness’s mental hold on the object of focus.
+Alertness (Tib. shes-bzhin, Skt. samprajanya) is the mental factor that monitors and checks the condition of mindfulness’ mental hold on the object of focus.
 It functions within the context of maintaining mindfulness on our object of focus – the contents of our present moment of experience.
 In a sense, then, alertness is a part of strong mindfulness.
 As Tsongkhapa points out, the stronger our mindfulness becomes, the more accustomed we become to remaining mindful without distraction.
 As a result, we become more sensitive to notice when we in fact become distracted.
 In this way, the stronger our mindfulness is, the stronger will be our alertness.

 We should not think of alertness in dualistic terms as an independently existing watchman mind looking at a trainee mind that is totally separate from it.
 On the other hand, Tsongkhapa points out that we need to differentiate the two, mindfulness and alertness, carefully.
 He warns, “If you confuse and mix all these states of mind together and don’t make these distinctions, like many meditators in Tibet do nowadays, everything gets muddled and I doubt that they actually attain a state of absorbed concentration.”

 The practice of mindfulness, then, employs a complex network of mental factors, all focused on the ever-changing contents of our present moment of experience.
-In addition to the three main ones of mindfulness, alertness and caring concern, it also entails distinguishing, correct consideration, ethical self-discipline and, when needed, restoring attention.
+In addition to the three main ones of mindfulness, alertness and a caring attitude, it also entails distinguishing, correct consideration, ethical self-discipline and, when needed, restoring attention.
 Thus, we need discriminating awareness to distinguish with certainty each of these factors.
 Discriminating awareness in the context of mindfulness meditation, then, is not restricted to focusing merely on some aspect of its object of focus, such as the impermanence of each moment of our experience.
 It focuses as well on the various aspects of our state of mind while we are meditating.

 Tsongkhapa emphasizes, then, in his discussion of developing a stilled and settled state of shamatha, the need to rely on the authoritative texts of the great Indian Buddhist masters.
 He advises: